 Helping your clients live life to the full

 Using Lifestyle Lump Sum Max, your client can borrow £15,000 or more tax-free with a fixed rate lifetime mortgage.
-The amount available depends on their age and the value of their property.
+The amount available depends on factors, such as their age and the value of their property.
 No repayments are normally needed, as the loan's usually repaid in full from the sale of the property when your client dies or moves into long-term care, subject to our terms and conditions.

 Certain health or lifestyle conditions mean a lower interest rate or higher loan to value